theimaginaire/imcomm/README.md

-## IM2 Starter Theme
+## IM Commerce Starter Theme

-Made for use within Imaginaire Digital, to provide a starting point for projects.
+Made for use within <a href="https://www.imaginaire.co.uk">Imaginaire Digital</a>, to provide a starting point for ecommerce projects.

 ## Instructions